xamantra/momentum/docs/momentum-builder.md

     // ...,
   )
 ```
-  - `context` is provided for flutter convention.
+  - `context` is provided for the flutter convention.
 It can be used for grabbing any context related variables like `Theme` or `MediaQuery`, etc..

-  - `snapshot<T>` is a function that is used for grabbing specific type of model using generic type parameter `T`.
+  - `snapshot<T>` is a function that is used for grabbing a specific type of model using generic type parameter `T`.
 The controller of the model type `T` should be in the `controllers` parameter.

 <hr>